smuslin/Challenge-1/README.md

 ## Results

 * What has been the business impact of this company so far?
-LendingClub, being a trailblazer in the peer-to-peer lending sector, has left a significant mark on the financial industry in several ways, including:
+LendingClub, being a first-mover in the peer-to-peer lending sector, has left a significant mark on the financial industry in several ways, including:
 •Enhanced Credit Accessibility: LendingClub has opened up an alternative avenue for borrowers to secure credit, often with competitive interest rates.
 This has broadened the availability of personal loans for various needs.
 •Expanded Investment Horizons: The platform has introduced investors to a wider range of investment options by enabling them to participate in loans to individual borrowers.
 This diversification has the potential to enhance their investment portfolios.
 •Tech-Infused Lending: LendingClub's integration of technology and data analysis has had a profound impact on how traditional financial institutions approach lending and underwriting procedures.
 It has encouraged the adoption of tech-driven approaches to enhance efficiency and decision-making in the lending sector.